samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

 This code was written in the [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) syntax.
 New Cloudflare Workers documentation frequently uses JavaScript modules instead now.
 More on this later.

-To deploy your code, you can run `wrangler deploy`.
+To deploy your code, you can run `wrangler publish`.
 The CLI will then show the URL where the worker has been deployed which you will also be able to see in the newly created project in the Workers dashboard.

 {{< img src="1-cloudflare-workers-deployment.png" alt="Cloudflare Workers deployed project" >}}